CSCI4850/s22-team2-project/demo/README.md

 <br>
 After the .csv and libraries have been prepared, the third block is the Image Extractor itself, where it prepares the real life images for later.<br>
 <br>
 Next, we are going to build an array of the clean images.
 All 30,000 MtG card images are prepared at a pixel size of 250x300 to be passed in to the neural net later.
-Then, on the next code block, it tests the array to ensure that the images are set up correctly.<br>
+Then, on the next code block, it tests the array to ensure that the images are set up correctly.
+This piece of the code will take time, so be prepared to wait several minutes.<br>
 <br>
 After defining a function called list_2D, which assists the network for the next couple of code blocks, the function for the encoder is created.
 This encoder effectively turns a name comprised of characters, numbers, and symbols into rows of 1's and 0's so that the system can better read and organize the data being used.<br>
 <br>